HSBC appoints new climate change chief

 Robins left the bank to help lead a United Nations Environment Programme (UNEP) inquiry into developing a more environmentally sustainable global financial system.

-HSBC's climate change center, which has offices in London and Hong Kong, analyses risks and opportunities for investors in sectors including water, energy and agriculture.
+HSBC's climate change centre, which has offices in London and Hong Kong, analyses risks and opportunities for investors in sectors including water, energy and agriculture.